 Ideal Ph Levels for Growing Cannabis

 When growing cannabis in soil the Ph should usually be around the 6.5 – 7.0 mark.
 When growing in pots, a single Ph reading for each pot is advised.
 When growing outdoors it is best to take two or three Ph measurements from different areas of the grow area.
-If you have a large grow area, you may have to adjust the Ph in various parts to different levels.
+If you have a large growing area, you may have to adjust the Ph in various parts to different levels.
 Check the Ph every couple of weeks.

 Most nutrients will cause a Ph change in the soil.
 Adding fertiliser to the soil often results in a lower, more acidic Ph.
 As time goes by, the amount of salts produced by the breakdown of nutrients in the soil causes the soil to become increasingly acidic and eventually the concentration of these salts in the soil will hurt the plant, effecting production and destroying the leaves.